ValdemarGr/catch-effect/README.md

 ```

 ## Unsafe use of algebras
-Like any resources, the structures defined in this library are only well-behaved within a scope.
+Like other resource with limited lifetime, the structures defined in this library are only well-behaved within a scope.
 Use outside of their scope is considered an error and will be detected (like a resource leak).

 Consider the following examples that lead to errors.